telerik/kendo-ui-core/docs/web/listview/overview.md

           });
       });

-By default selection, navigation and editing are **disabled**.

-To enable paging, the developer should initiaze separate pager control and bind it to the same DataSource.
+To enable paging, instantiate a separate pager control and bind it to the same DataSource, as shown in the example below.

-### Enabling ListView paging
+###### Example - enable paging

     <div id="listview"></div>
     <div id="pager"></div>